Kolyma: Ecology

 This ecoregion encompasses the drainages of Arctic rivers from the Indigirka River eastward to Chaunskaya Guba Bay.
 In the west, the Indigirka River drainage is separated from the Khroma River and Yana rivers by the spurs of the Polousnyy Kryazh Range and the Chersky Range.

 Paleoecology

-During the Pleistocene the ecology of this part of Beringia was quite different from modern times, with the extinct Wooly mammoth and the wooly rhinoceros being present.
+During the Pleistocene the ecology of this part of Beringia was quite different from modern times, with the extinct woolly mammoth and the wooly rhinoceros being present.

 The polar bear most likely evolved here.